-(a) for a ferry-the person who has, or reasonably appears to have, command or charge of the ferry; and for another vehicle-the vehicle's driver or the person (b) who reasonably appears to be the vehicle's driver.
+(a) for a ferry-the person who has, or reasonably appears to have, command or charge of the ferry; and placard means a label or emergency information panel as prescribed under a regulation.

+(b) for another vehicle-the vehicle's driver or the person who reasonably appears to be the vehicle's driver.